Carthage/Carthage/README.md

 Using Carthage for the dependencies of any arbitrary target is fairly similar to [using Carthage for an application](#adding-frameworks-to-an-application).
 The main difference lies in how the frameworks are actually set up and linked in Xcode.

-Because non-application targets are missing the “Embedded Binaries” section in their build settings, you must instead drag the [built frameworks][Carthage.build] to the “Link Binaries With Libraries” build phase.
+Because non-application targets are missing the “Embedded Binaries” section in their build settings, you must instead drag the [built frameworks][Carthage/Build] to the “Link Binaries With Libraries” build phase.

 In rare cases, you may want to also copy each dependency into the build product (e.g., to embed dependencies within the outer framework, or make sure dependencies are present in a test bundle).
 To do this, create a new “Copy Files” build phase with the “Frameworks” destination, then add the framework reference there as well.